 Also, it’s a good idea to check whether or not your details have been compromised in the past.
 You can use a site like HaveIBeenPwned to discover whether or not your account details have been involved in any data breaches.
 If they have, you’ll need to change your passwords as quickly as possible.

 Once you have checked and cleaned up all your social media pages, the next important step would be to conduct an online search.
 As well as Google, you may flag up on different search engines, so it’s best to check as many as you can.
 For example, there is plenty of information that is publicly available, including Criminal Records, speeding tickets, DUI records, and court records on sites like Public Records Reviews.
 If you want to make sure your history is clean and that there are no mistakes that can be used against you, use this tool to help.
 Public Records Reviews works just like a search engine in that all you need is a first and last name, and your last known location.

-It’s also possible that there are mistakes on your credit history report, so you’ll need to check this and rectify any issues too.
+It’s also possible that there are mistakes on your credit history report or court records, so you’ll need to check this and rectify any issues or try to Remove Online Court records.
 If you are in a management position where you handle finances, this also isn’t something you want to be held against you.

 Don’t Be Afraid to Change Your Pages Completely

 If you have gone through a significant amount of personal growth, it’s possible that the new you is nothing like the old you.
 Don’t be afraid to delete pages altogether and start from scratch.
 You can have a professional resume put together, and consult a social media expert about making a LinkedIn page that projects the image you are now trying to portray.
 Think carefully about how you would like to come across.
 For example, if you are an expert in your field, you can focus on this by posting links to any blogs or articles you have written and getting involved in any industry-related discussions and forums.

 Don’t Forget – You Are Allowed a Personal Life!